The

 Ritual Casting

-Your knowledge of the natural world allows you to draw out its innate magic.
-You can cast any Ranger spell that you have prepared as a ritual so long as that spell has the ritual tag.
+Your knowledge allows you to cast any Ranger spell you have prepared as a Ritual, so long as that spell has the Ritual tag.

 Ranger Conclave

-At 3rd level, you choose your Conclave, a loose association of Rangers that share similar abilities, from the options below: Beast Master, Hunter, Monster Slayer, and Spellbreaker, each of which is detailed at the end of this class description.
+At 3rd level, you choose your Conclave, a loose association of Rangers who share similar goals, from the following options:

 Conclave Spells

-Each Ranger Conclave has a list of Conclave Spells that you always have prepared once you reach the Ranger levels noted in your Conclave's description.
-Your Conclave Spells count as Ranger spells for you, but they do not count against your total number of spells that you can prepare each day.
+Ranger Conclaves have a list of Conclave Spells you always have prepared once you reach the Ranger levels noted in that Conclave's description.
+These Spells count as Ranger spells for you, but they do not count against the spells you prepare.

 Ability Score Improvement